 3.9 refrains from any form of sexual harassment (physical or otherwise) of learners;

-3.9 refrains from any form of sexual relationship with learners at a school;
+3.9 refrains from any form of sexual relationship with learners at any school;

 3.12 uses appropriate language and behaviour in his or her interaction with learners, and acts in such a way as to elicit respect from the learners;